abangdd/nobodyDL/README.md

 	and also some cons:
-	no DAG support, which means only simple CNN structures like VGGNet can be configured only well-known layers are provided, they are convolution, dropout, fullconnect, ReLU, max-pooling and avg-pooling the training from scratch codes are not provided, so the result is not reproducible in 60 epochs I do not use other machine learning tools, you may need to convert the model files to according formats before using them in other tools
+	no DAG support, which means only simple CNN structures like VGGNet can be configured only well-known layers are provided, they are convolution, dropout, fullconnect, ReLU, max-pooling and avg-pooling, in my opinion, whenever a basic network performance is enhanced by training algrithims, so will be complex networks the training from scratch codes are not provided, so the result is not reproducible in 60 epochs I do not use other machine learning tools, you may need to convert the model files to according formats before using them in other tools